rickMcGavin/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 46: February 19, 2017

+- [x] 50 minutes on JavaScript 30
+- [x] 200 minutes React for Beginners

+**Thoughts**

+I did about 50 minutes of JavaScript 30, working on the HTML5 video player challenge.
+It was good.
+I The biggest thing I really take away from Wes's videos is the way he shows you how to grab certain pieces of data out of DOM Object trees.

+I've been doing Wes's React course, but I don't think it's what I need considering where I"m at.
+It's funny that Wes is such a major proponent of building tons of little things, but his React course is one big app.
+Granted, it's composed of many small components.
+I just feel like I'm really missing some things.
+I need to build shit.
+Lots of it.

 ### Day 45: February 18, 2017

 - [x] Finish Portfolio
 - [x] Learn more react

+**Thoughts**

 Finished my portfolio today.
 I put in the mobile navigation.
 It's done... for now.
 I want to move on to all the fun things I can now do with React.